-2017 will mark the 10 year anniversary of Regie Pablo’s successful climb of Mount Everest and he opens up why he was not able to fulfill his dream of becoming the first Filipino to summit the mountain.
+2017 will mark the 10 year anniversary of Regie Pablo’s successful climb of Mount Everest and he open up on why he was not able to fulfill his dream of becoming the first Filipino to summit the mountain.

 EVEREST IS A DREAM for most mountaineers and to some Filipino mountaineers back in the 1990’s, despite the danger, it was the Holy Grail.
 No Filipino mountaineer have ascended it yet and becoming the first one to plant the Philippine flag on top of what had been dubbed as the highest mountain on earth is too beautiful a dream, a tantalizing title to hold.
 It meant becoming the pride of the country, fame, sponsorship and that lifetime sense of accomplishment.

 Because he didn’t want to meet at a crowded café, I met Pablo at his home where he live with his wife and daughter.
 We both decided to order pizza for dinner while Bong Magana, the President of CLIMBER, a non-profit organization who introduced me to Pablo, was running late.

 It was a warm summer night and Pablo was wearing a pair of simple shorts and a shirt with logos that read 1st Filipino Everest Expedition ’07 and The North Face.
 Nine years since his successful ascent of Mt.
 Everest are the visible lines on his face, an extra pound here and there and he now sports a trimmed hair in contrast to nine years ago when he sported a longer mane and a much leaner frame.